-If you're one of the millions of self-employed people who have to pay for their own health insurance for themselves and their families, you may be entitled to a special tax deduction.
+If you're one of the millions of self-employed people who have to pay for your own health insurance for yourself and your family, you might be entitled to a special tax deduction.
 If you are, be absolutely sure you take it because it can be one of the largest deductions you have.

-Self-employed people who qualify are allowed to deduct 100% of their health insurance premiums (including dental and long-term care coverage) for themselves, their spouses, and their dependents.
-It’s important to understand, however, that this is not a business deduction.
-It is a special personal deduction for the self-employed.
-This deduction applies only to your federal, state, and local income taxes, not to your self-employment taxes.
+Self-employed people who qualify are allowed to deduct 100% of their health insurance premiums (including dental and long-term care coverage) for themselves, their spouses, their dependents, and any nondependent children aged 26 or younger at the end of the year.
+It's important to understand, however, that this isn't a business deduction.
+It's a special personal deduction for the self-employed.
+The deduction applies only to your federal, state, and local income taxes, not to your self-employment taxes.

 To qualify for the deduction, you must meet two requirements:

-Because the self-employed health insurance deduction is a personal deduction, you take this deduction directly on your Form 1040 (it does not go on your Schedule C if you’re a sole proprietor).
-If you itemize your deductions and do not claim 100% of your self-employed health insurance costs on your Form 1040, you may include the rest with all other medical expenses on Schedule A, subject to the 7.5% of Adjusted Gross Income limit (10% for 2013 and later).
+Because the self-employed health insurance deduction is a personal deduction, it doesn't go on your Schedule C if you're a sole proprietor.
+You deduct it in the "Adjustments to Income" section on Schedule 1 of Form 1040.
+If you itemize your deductions and don't claim 100% of your self-employed health insurance costs on Schedule 1, you may include the rest with all other medical expenses on Schedule A, subject to the 7.5% of Adjusted Gross Income limit.
 You would have to do this, for example, if your health insurance premiums exceed your business income.

 To learn more about what you can deduct, see Nolo's Personal Tax Deductions and Tax Breaks section.